-The fellow is currently working on the harmonization of semiotic, philosophy and art-history for resolving the sign-relation and sign-system issues, presenting the diverse research's directions that have been followed in the past years.
+I worked on the harmonization of semiotic, philosophy and art-history for resolving the sign-relation and sign-system issues, presenting the diverse research directions that have been followed in the past years.
 The result of this work is an extension of CIDOC-CRM to support propositions about visual items.
 The goal of this newly created model is to record the diverse identities and the sign relations present in visual items and to put them in relations with an interpretation, as well as to maximise the clustering process through automation.
-ITN-DCH allowed the fellow to discover different ways of looking at cultural heritage as well as to cooperate with some of the most influential researcher in the field.
-The collaboration within such great group of people, coming from several different disciplines, helped him develop new type of analysis, giving him a chance to better examine his theories and achievement in a challenging but very responsive environment.
+ITN-DCH allowed me to discover different ways of looking at cultural heritage as well as to cooperate with some of the most influential researchers in the field.
+The collaboration within such a great group of people, coming from several different disciplines, helped me to develop a new type of analysis, giving me a chance to better examine my theories and achievement in a challenging but very responsive environment.